passchieri/Traffic_Sign_Classifier/writeup.md

 # **Build a Traffic Sign Recognition Neural Network**

 This document describes the results of the Traffic Sign Recognition Project of the Udacity CarND.
+Additional results can be found in [report.html] and [notebook].

 *Author*: Igor Passchier